bosky101/statsd-core/README.md

 # docker-statsd

-## Setup

-Create a config.js file locally ( see the .js file in this repo as an example )
+There are three ways of getting up the image.
+Once setup they statsd can be run.

-## Pull the image
+## Step1: Pull the image

-### From the Docker index
+### From the Docker index ( cannot configure ports )

 	docker pull bosky101/docker-statsd

-### From github
+### From github ( cannot configure ports )

 	docker build github.com/bosky101/docker-statsd

+### From Dockerfile (can configure ports,etc )

+	git clone github.com/bosky101/docker-statsd
+	cd docker-statsd
+	cat config.js #edit this file as you wish, but keep the filename intact docker build .

-## Run statsd
+## Step2: Run statsd

-Sets up a container with statsd installed listening on port 8125.

-The port, graphiteHost, graphitePort are configurable.

 To test the container, run as follows